-In light of the highly variable nature of infectious agents, their communicability, and the severity of symptoms that may result from exposure to them, management of animal colonies housed in the Vivarium must be responsive to evolving information, most notably any changes in the level of threat that an epi- or pandemic presents to those who utilize the Vivarium or support activities conducted therein.
-This response must be guided by the Vivarium Manager and IACUC and incorporate all guidance provided by the university administration, the Chancellor of the Minnesota State Colleges and Universities system, the Minnesota Department of Health, the Minnesota Governor's Office, and any federal agencies with oversight in epi-/pandemic response.
+In light of the highly variable nature of infectious agents, their communicability, and the severity of symptoms that may result from exposure to them, management of animal colonies housed in the vivarium must be responsive to evolving information, most notably any changes in the level of threat that an epi- or pandemic presents to those who utilize the vivarium or support activities conducted therein.
+This response must be guided by Brian Lorenz and/or the IACUC and incorporate all guidance provided by university administration, the Chancellor of the Minnesota State Colleges and Universities system, the Minnesota Department of Health, the Minnesota Governor's Office, and any federal agencies with oversight in epi-/pandemic response.